celebrating our strengths

 We are a successful parenting team, each of us having professional accrediations that we apply to the raising of our children who are profoundly affected by neurological disorders.
 Within our family of five we share and manage successfully with Tourette Syndrome (TS), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), Oppositional Defiance Disorder (ODD), Social Anxiety, Post Traumatic Stress Syndrome (PTSD), Autism Spectrum Disorder (ASD) and Learning Disabilities.
 We have our struggles and failures, but we continue to move forward.
 We have learned to celebrate our strengths and to support each others’ weaknesses and foster constant personal growth.
 We share our experiences and knowledge and offer support to those who are seeking assistance in living with, loving, or teaching those persons who experience neurological differences.
 We have lots to share.

-Currently the President of Tourette Canada and member of the National Education and Advocacy Committee, Ken was a co-author and co-editor of Tourette Syndrome: A Handbook for Educators, and the creator of monthly Recreational networking sessions for children and teens who suffer from TS+.
+As a past member of Tourette Canada’s Education and Advocacy Committee, Ken was a co-author and co-editor of Tourette Syndrome: A Handbook for Educators, and the creator of monthly recreational networking sessions for children and teens who suffer from TS+.
 He has been recognized by Tourette Canada (formerly the Tourette Syndrome Foundation of Canada) for his contributions at a national level by naming him the National Senior Role Model.
-Ken has also served as a consultant for families as well as organizations to support children who live with Tourette Syndrome and other neuro-chemical disorders, as well as learning disabilities.
+Ken has also served as a consultant for families as well as organizations to support people of all ages who live with Tourette Syndrome and other neurological disorders, as well as learning disabilities.

 Julie Spratt RN, Mother